What Is Fluorosis – 2 Causes and The Shocking Truth!

 You can find fluoride both naturally and artificially in water.
 By the time we account for concentrated, fluoridated dental products and materials, it’s not hard for the average person to unintentionally (or intentionally!) consume too much fluoride:

-Fluoride consumed at elevated levels is know to have seriously detrimental effects on the human body.
+Fluoride consumed at elevated levels is known to have seriously detrimental effects on the human body.

 It’s important to note that off-the-shelf oral hygiene products suggested by dentist offices typically contribute to the excessive ingestion of fluoride: